Wildergames/blender-quick-exporter/README.md

 7. If necessary, modify the export settings
 8. Click one of the two *Export* buttons, or enable *Auto-Export*

 That's it.
 Now you have an Export Package which will always export the objects you've specified to the location specified, using the settings specified.
 This can be done with one click of a button, or when the file is saved.

 <br>

 ## Installation
-This addon can be installed by copying the contents of *quick-exporter.zip* into your Blender addons directory.

-Make sure to copy the entire *quick-exporter* directory to your Blender addons directory.
+This addon can be installed by using the `Preferences > Addons > Install from Disk...` button, or by copying the contents of *quick-exporter.zip* into your Blender addons directory.
+If copying manually, make sure to copy the entire *quick-exporter* directory to your Blender addons directory.

 <br>

 ## The 'Quick Exporter' Panel
-This addon is controlled from a single panel in Blender, located at:
-*3D Viewport &gt; Sidebar &gt; Quick Exporter*
+This addon is controlled from a single panel in Blender, located at: `3D Viewport > Sidebar > Quick Exporter`

 <br>